kwamelaryea/kwame-site/content/pages/index.md

       type: TitleBlock
     subtitle: Empowering Brands to Adapt to the  Future of Technology
     text: >
-      Welcome to the new age of imagination, where innovation knows no bounds.
+      Welcome to the ***age of imagination***, where innovation knows no bounds.
       At imaginEngine, we specialize in helping forward-thinking brands thrive in this AI-driven and blockchain-ready landscape.

-      Our approach is simple: the limits are no longer defined by what you can build but by how effectively you capture global imagination and cultural trends.
+      Our approach is simple: the limits are no longer defined by what you can build but by how you can capture global imagination and cultural trends.
       As your trusted research consultants, we stay at the forefront of emerging technologies, experimenting with cutting-edge solutions to help ensure your brand leads the way.
     actions:
       - label: Book Now
         altText: Book a Consultation With Us